71/dance/test/suite/commands/search.md

 ## 2 search-backward-extend-wrap
 [up](#2)

-- .search { input: "o", direction: -1, shift: "extend", $expect: /^no selections remain$/ }
+- .search { re: "o", direction: -1, shift: "extend", $expect: /^no selections remain$/ }

 When extending, Dance should not wrap around document edges to find "d**o**g".
 "br**o**wn" is not considered at all.
 No-op due to no selections remaining.